-The Company recorded a valuation allowance against the majority of the Company's deferred tax assets at the end of fiscal year 2014 and continues to maintain that full valuation allowance as of March 31, 2018 as the Company believes it is not more likely than not that the net deferred tax assets will be fully realizable.
+The Company recorded a valuation allowance against the majority of the Company's deferred tax assets at the end of fiscal year 2014 and continues to maintain that full valuation allowance as of September 30, 2018 as the Company believes it is not more likely than not that the net deferred tax assets will be fully realizable.
+The Company intends to maintain a valuation allowance in these jurisdictions until sufficient positive evidence exists to support reversal.
+Due to improvements in the U.S. valuation allowance will no longer be needed.

-No material provision for taxes was recorded for the three and nine months ended March 31, 2018 as the Company has sufficient deferred tax assets to offset taxable income.
-The Company recorded an immaterial benefit from taxes for the three months ended March 31, 2017.
-The Company recorded a benefit from taxes of \$1.4 million for the nine months ended March 31, 2017 as a result of a tax refund from an amended state tax return filing.
+No material provision for taxes was recorded for the three months ended September 30, 2018 as the Company has sufficient deferred tax assets to offset taxable income.
+The Company recorded an immaterial benefit from taxes for the three months ended September 30, 2017.

-9. Commitments and Contingencies
+10. Commitments and Contingencies